 Follow this checklist, and you should have a high-quality piece on your hand.
 Google will see this content as more authoritative than others, and your readers will appreciate it too—that means you’ll earn more loyal readers, more brand enthusiasts, more followers, and of course more links and shares.
 Keep your standards high, and your content and/or SEO strategies will reward you.

-Did you know we offer a custom content writing service for your SEO and content marketing needs?
+Did you know we offer a custom blog writing service for your SEO and content marketing needs?
 Contact us for more information!

 Want more information on content marketing?
 Head over to our comprehensive guide on content marketing here.